Ayat11/Bitmap-Editor/README.md

 - If X1/X2 or Y1/Y2 in Vertical/Horizontal commands are swapped, Bitmap Editor will handle it correctly (handle it for the user)

 - Bitmap Editor will throw an error if invalid number of command arguments are used.

+- Running Bitmap Editor without a file name will show the help menu.

 - Bitmap Editor will throw an error if given arguments are out of bounds [1,250] or non-integer input.